-Leave may be granted to employees who have given reasonable notice of intention to be absent to observe, as a requirement of their religion, the Sabbath or any other Holy Day that falls on a workday.
-Generally, except in the case of members of the Faculty, employees are not paid for such absence; the absence should, wherever practical in the judgment of the supervisor, be made up by working an equivalent amount of time without incurring overtime costs.
+Leave may be granted to employees who have given reasonable notice of intention to be absent to observe, as a requirement of their religion or practice, a day of observance that falls on a workday.
+Generally, except in the case of members of the faculty, employees are not paid for such absence; the absence should, wherever practical in the judgment of the supervisor, be made up by working an equivalent amount of time without incurring overtime costs.
 Alternatively, an employee may elect to charge such absences for religious observances to vacation or, in the case of personal leave balances.